 - Planting Large, Locally Native Trees: All trees must be planted on private property (grounds of private houses, apartment buildings, condominiums, churches, etc. Property owners must sign a waiver granting permission to plant the trees and releasing the program from all liability.
 Property owners must also agree maintain the trees for perpetuity.
 If a large canopy tree is not appropriate for the location (due to overhead wires, poor soil conditions, etc.) smaller or non-native trees will be considered.
 A list of priority trees and other available trees is online at ecoactionarlington.org.
 Please note: This program provides trees with diameters of about two inches that in maturity, will be large canopy trees.
 Residents can get whips of smaller trees (i.e. with mature height from 20 to 35 feet) through the Arlington County Tree Distribution Program.

 - Tree Care for Champion Trees: Trees that are on Arlington County’s current list of Champion Trees that are also be designated or under application for protection through the County’s Tree and Shrub Ordinance as specimen, heritage, or memorial trees can receive funding for maintenance.
 EcoAction Arlington and UFC will work with applicants and a tree contractor to estimate maintenance costs for designated trees.
 Such requests may be submitted at any time directly to EcoAction Arlington by email at email@example.com.

 Tree Canopy Fund Grant Application Process

-- Early February: Applicants will be notified of final decision.
+- Mid-September: Applicants will be notified of final decision.

-- March and April: Trees will be planted by a planting contractor.
+- October through January: Trees will be planted by a planting contractor.
 The contractor will contact applicants with an estimated planting date one week before planting.